 The effects of Trauma are sometimes more obvious that you think.
 The wheel shows us what trauma can actually LOOK like.
+You can also think of them as your trauma-induced.
 If you happen to identify any of these behaviours in someone you care about, or in yourself, take a trip down memory lane and try this Reflection Exercise:

 1) When it started.

 2) What was happening around the time it started.